Apples Childcare & Learning Centre

 Apples Education has been around for 10 years in the Auckland area.
 We encourage the children to care for and develop a sense of love for nature and the world around us.
 We prefer the use of natural play materials and recycling to help promote a sustainable society.
 Children start learning from birth; they learn the about sharing and turn taking, about the importance of communication and listening to others, all while gaining independence and caring for those around them.
 These are all skills and abilities that are important for later on in life.
 We don’t just support children to learn in the here and now, but also to gain skills and knowledge that will help them for the rest of their lives.

 We believe that tamariki should be encouraged to learn and grow in a safe, caring and stimulating environment that recognises and appreciates each child’s individuality.
 We understand that having respectful, responsive relationships with our tamariki and their whānau is a key to a successful learning foundation for all children.
 We value the input and connection that the staff form with the family and whānau.
 It is through this connection that children are supported to experience deeper, more meaningful and ongoing learning.

 A sense of wonder is an important motivator for life-long learning (Wilson 1997).
 This is another important aspect within our philosophy of Apples Education.

 We value the time whānau spend with their tamariki in our centres and with our homebased educators.
-We believe that vital learning takes places at home.
+We believe that vital learning takes place at home.
 Tamariki are a taonga (treasure) and the parents are entrusting their most prized taonga in to our care …

 “Where Families come First”